spacebanana420/ffutils/README.md

 ffmpeg

 ## How to use
-To use the desired script, either mark the script as executable and execute it with a terminal or open a terminal, set the directory to the location of the script and write "bash *sriptname.sh*"
+To use the desired script, either mark the script as executable and execute it with a terminal or open a terminal, set the directory to the location of the script and write "bash *scriptname.sh*"